 I looked at historical maps, read up on old occupations and even checked out newspaper archives.
 I started to appreciate my ancestors a whole lot more then.

-I also grew to wonder just how my ancestors met.
+I also grew to wonder how did my ancestors meet.
 But also importantly if it wasn’t for the decisions that they made in life and the encounters that occurred to them then we may not be here today.

 It’s definitely worth stopping for a moment and thinking about.